AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 But wait!!!
-In MCTS algorithms there is a backup step where, after playing random games from a `Leaf` node we must backup over the tree and update the win rations of all its parents.
+In MCTS algorithms there is a backup step where, after playing random games from a `Leaf` node we must backup over the tree and update the win ratios of all its parents.
 But, how can we do this recursively if, following the above definition we can only go down the tree?

 The answer is to use zippers!
 For a much better introduction to zippers please refer to [this chapter](https://learnyouahaskell.com/zippers) in the [Learn You